ayaelsaoudi1/Python-Pandas-Summary/README.md

 ### **Jupyter Notebook Productivity**
 - **[Jupyter Notebook Shortcuts](https://github.com/ayaelsaoudi1/My-Python-Pandas-Summary/blob/main/Shortcuts-for-Jupyter.pdf)**
   A PDF with useful shortcuts to enhance productivity while working in Jupyter Notebooks.

----

-## How to Use This Repository

-This repository is structured for both quick reference and deeper learning.
-Each section provides a summarized explanation, examples, and links to relevant code snippets and resources.
-Use the links to explore each concept and apply them as you continue your Python and Pandas learning journey.